joshbegley/nyt-latest/README.md

 `David Fitzpatrick has led two Pekingese to Westminster glory, but when it comes time to select best in show, he knows “how to appreciate all dogs.”`\
 https://nytimes.com/live/2026/02/03/style/westminster-dog-show/the-top-judge-is-partial-to-pekingese-but-only-at-home

-**A New Mission for a N.Y.C.
-Development Agency: Economic Justice**\
+**New Mission for a Pro-Business Agency in New York: Fighting for Workers**\
 `According to a Jan.
-2 memo obtained by The New York Times, Mayor Zohran Mamdani wants to remake the agency as part of his vow to address affordability and workers’ rights.`\
+2 memo obtained by The New York Times, Mayor Zohran Mamdani wants to remake the Economic Development Corporation to address affordability and workers’ rights.`\
 https://nytimes.com/2026/02/03/nyregion/mamdani-economic-development-corporation-nyc.html

 **How to watch Seahawks at Patriots: Super Bowl Time, TV, streaming**\